mqttiotstuff/MyMQTTNodeIOT/README.md

 ![](architecture/iotnodemcu.png)

-MQTT provide fast and lightweight protocol to make it work.
+MQTT if widely adopted and provide fast and lightweight protocol to make it work.
+Lots of "out of the box" softwares can be use to monitor, and play with messages (we recommand MQTT Explorer).
+MQTT play a central role for communication between all these devices, in a simple, organized way.

 IOT objects are implemented as "local plateform" handling either sensors or actuators.
 Embedded logics can also be hosted in the device.

 In a simple implementation, we used a Rasberry PI computer connecter to the ISP box for providing the MQTT broker and private wifi HotSpot.

-## Device
+## Device Implementation Description

 Using the Lua NodeMCU stack, the following organization is provided :